TissueImageAnalytics/tiatoolbox/README.md

 ## All Users

-This package is for those interested in digital pathology: including graduate students, medical staff, members of the Tia Centre and of Pathlake, and anyone, anywhere, who may find it useful.
+This package is for those interested in digital pathology: including graduate students, medical staff, members of the TIA Centre and of PathLAKE, and anyone, anywhere, who may find it useful.
 We will continue to improve this package, taking account of developments in pathology, microscopy, computing and related disciplines.
-Send comments and criticisms to **[tia@dcs.warwick.ac.uk](mailto:tialab@dcs.warwick.ac.uk)**.
+Please send comments and criticisms to **[tia@dcs.warwick.ac.uk](mailto:tialab@dcs.warwick.ac.uk)**.

-**`tiatoolbox`** is a multipurpose name that we use for 1) a certain computer program, 2) a Python package of related programs, created by us at the Tia Centre to help people get started in Digital Pathology, 3) this repository, 4) a certain virtual environment.
+**`tiatoolbox`** is a multipurpose name that we use for 1) a certain computer program, 2) a Python package of related programs, created by us at the TIA Centre to help people get started in Digital Pathology, 3) this repository, 4) a certain virtual environment.

 ## Developers

-Anyone wanting to contribute to this repository, please look [here](https://livewarwickac.sharepoint.com/sites/TIAlab/_layouts/15/Doc.aspx?sourcedoc={1a829baa-2b3e-436a-be6f-b7ea2854cb15}&action=edit&wd=target%28Contributing.one%7C0f5698ce-9ff5-4928-8e09-7004afcbbc87%2FStart%20Here%7Ce55b8846-0037-4917-9911-304566877f9a%2F%29pa), for our naming conventions and other useful information.
+Anyone wanting to contribute to this repository, please first look [here] (missing link to our Wiki) and at our web page for [contributors](https://github.com/TIA-Lab/tiatoolbox/blob/master/README.md).

 ## Links, if needed
 The [bash](https://www.gnu.org/software/bash) shell is available on all commonly encountered platforms.
-Windows users look [here](https://docs.microsoft.com/en-us/windows/wsl/about).
 Commands in this README are in bash.
+Windows users can use the command prompt to install conda and python packages.

 [`conda`](https://github.com/conda/conda) is a management system for software packages and [virtual environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html).
 To get `conda`, download [Anaconda](https://www.anaconda.com/), which includes hundreds of the most useful Python packages, using 2GB disk space.
 Alternatively, [miniconda](https://docs.conda.io/en/latest/miniconda.html) uses 400MB, and packages can be added as needed.